Mint-System/Odoo-Apps-Sale-Workflow/sale_order_multi_pricelist/README.rst

 Sale Order Multi Pricelist
 ==========================

-Select partner pricelist based on commitment date.
+Select partner pricelist based on order date.

 For a detailed documentation have a look at https://www.odoo-wiki.org/sale-order-multi-pricelist.html.